Madison Gas and ElectricMadison, Wisconsin

 You can get the same savings adjusting the thermostat by hand, it's just less convenient.
 You may forget to change the temperature at bedtime or when leaving the house.
 Some people don't like waiting for the house to warm up after turning up the heat.

-Programmable (automatic setback) thermostats:
+Programmable (automatic setback) and smart thermostats:

 • Offer comfort and convenience.